 As the premier scientific meeting that focuses specifically on the unique medical needs of the Warfighter, you probably don’t need a lot of to attend—but, we’ve laid out the Top 5 Reasons you won’t want to miss this event:

-At MHSRS, you’ll find unparalleled educational opportunities on Warfighter Medical Readiness, Expeditionary Medicine, Warfighter Performance, and Return to Duty.
-Hear expert advice and best practices with a mix of 1,900+ highly vetted sessions, plenaries, and posters.
+At the MHSRS, you’ll find unparalleled educational opportunities focused on Warfighter Medical Readiness, Expeditionary Medicine, Warfighter Performance, and Return to Duty.
+Learn about DoD medical research through a mix of 1,900+ highly vetted sessions, plenaries, and posters.

 2. Hear from visionary leaders and experts in the field.

-The MHSRS brings together military, government, academia, and industry experts for four days of critical conversations and intensive idea sharing.
-These presenters will share their latest research findings and challenges on topics including combat casualty care, military operational medicine, clinical and rehabilitative medicine, medical simulation and information sciences, military infectious diseases, and the radiation health effects.
+The MHSRS brings together military, government, academia, and industry experts to share their latest research findings and challenges on topics including combat casualty care, military operational medicine, clinical and rehabilitative medicine, medical simulation and information sciences, military infectious diseases, and the radiation health effects.

 3. Grow your network.